fasingagerda/cartoview/README.md

       ```
   - open your browser and type the following address `10.5.0.4`
   - default user credentials `admin/admin` for cartoview and `admin/geoserver` for geoserver
+  - you need to configure oauth in geonode and geoserver to do this please use this [link](http://docs.geonode.org/en/master/tutorials/admin/geoserver_geonode_security/index.html)
   - you can stop containers with `make down` or `docker-compose down`
   - you can get logs for each service in `docker-compose.yml` unsing the following command:
       - `docker-compose logs --follow --tail=100 <service_name>`